MarceloFRSilva/MarceloFRSilva.github.io/_posts/2020-01-18-bandit3-4-writeup.md

 Once in the folder, lets type the command ls again:

     ~/inhere$ ls

 And nothing appeared.

 Once I saw that the ls command didn't printed anything I thought the file was hidden.

-     In order to find a hidden folder or file one as to use the ls command with a certain flag:
+To find a hidden folder or file one as to use the ls command with a certain flag:

      -a,   --all do not ignore entries starting with. (from the ls --help command)

      ~/inhere$ ls -a

 And now we could see a file .hidden

      $ cat .hidden

-Careful, I am about to reveal the flag! skip this part if you don't want to know it.
+**Careful, I am about to reveal the flag! skip this part if you don't want to know it.**